polkadot-fellows/runtimes/README.md

 ## Structure

-Each leaf folder contains one runtime crate:
+Runtimes can be found in the `relay` and `system-parachains` top-level folders, each leaf folder of which contains one runtime crate:

 <!-- Run "tree -I 'target' -d -L 3" and then delete some folders from Polkadot and Kusama. -->